93 Small Business CyberSecurity Guide

 2. Penetration Testing: Where automated tools fail, penetration testing wins big.
 A security expert tests the website in the same way a hacker would.
 This will help you find logic issues within apps that scanning misses.

-3. Development Tests: Development cycle has a dedicated phase for testing, which also includes testing for security issues.
+3. Development Tests: The development cycle has a dedicated phase for testing, which also includes testing for security issues.
 With tight deadlines and quick changes, most companies overlook development testing today, which they shouldn’t.

 5. Security Bulletin: More than a dozen never-heard-of application weaknesses are found every year.
 The number is huge for CMS, software, and operating systems.
 It is important that your team knows about the most crucial ones.
 We have recently developed a page to solve the problem.